 You will need lab work and an ECG.

-You will be asked about any prior difficulties with anesthesia.
+You will be asked about any prior issues with anesthesia.

 The radiation nurse may call you with more instructions.

 Patients who get anesthesia are not allowed to drive for 24 hours.
-On the day of your procedure you need a ride home.
-You should not drive.
+On the day of your procedure, you need a ride home.
 It can be a friend or family member.
 Someone (age 16 or older) needs to stay with you for 24 hours.
-You should not make important decisions for 24 hours.

 The Brachytherapy Treatment

 Once asleep, your legs will be put up into leg rests.
-Your skin will be cleaned with a special soap.
+Your skin at the insertion site will be cleaned with a special soap.
 A small tube will be put into your bladder to collect urine.
 This tube is removed before you go home.

-The radiation doctor places the treatment needles.
+The radiation doctor places the treatment catheters into the prostate.
 Placement is checked by the CT scanner.
 You will be asleep the entire time.

 After the CT images are done, the radiation treatment is planned.
-Computer software is used to plan the treatment and medicine.
-The plan checked and approved by the radiation doctor.
+Computer software is used to plan the treatment.
+The plan is done and approved by the radiation doctor and the physicist.

-A tiny piece of radioactive material is used.
+A tiny radioactive seed is used to deliver the radiation.
 It is about the size of a pencil lead.
 It is attached to a wire and kept inside a lead-lined storage box.

-During the treatment the matter moves out of the storage box and into the therapy needles.
+During the treatment the seed moves out of the storage box and into the therapy catheters.
 It stays there for your prescribed dose.
-It takes about 5-20 minutes.
+It takes about 15-30 minutes.

-After the radiation dose has been given, the matter goes back into the storage box.
-It does not remain in your body.
+After the radiation dose has been given, the seed goes back into the storage box.
+It does not remain in your body and there is no radiation in your body.
 The treatment part of the procedure is over.
-The needles are removed.
+The catheters are removed.
 Your legs are lowered back onto the table.
 You then start to wake up.
 You are moved to the recovery room and watched for about an hour.
-When you are more awake you are moved to the discharge unit.
+When you are more awake, you are moved to the discharge unit.
 Total recovery time is 2-3 hours.

 You will have something to drink once you are fully awake.
 Family members or friends can visit.
 You will then get ready to go home.
 The radiation doctor will talk to you and answer any questions.
-You may remember bits and pieces of the procedure or you may remember nothing at all.
+You may remember bits and pieces of the procedure or you may not remember anything.

 After the Procedure